-The Mid-Norwegian community is the largest single owner of SpareBank 1 SMN.
-The community’s share of the bank’s net profit is termed the community dividend.
-The dividend funds go to supporting good projects that build and develop Mid-Norway and make the region a better place to live and work.
+The community dividend moneys go to supporting worthy projects that build and develop Mid-Norway and make the region a better place to live and work.

-In 2021 the community dividend totalled NOK 323m.
-Of this, NOK200m was allocated to investments in various projects in the region.
-A further NOK 123m was transferred to the foundation Sparebankstiftelsen SMN, which is the community’s ‘savings box’.
-This represents a substantial strengthening of the ability to support local communities in Mid-Norway.
-A new strategy has been formulated for how the dividend moneys should be deployed in order to ensure the greatest value for the regional community.
+In 2022 the community dividend totalled NOK 547m.
+Of this, NOK 250m was allocated to investments in various projects in the region.
+A further NOK 297m was transferred to the foundation Sparebankstiftelsen SMN, which is the community’s ‘savings box’, representing a substantial strengthening of our ability to support Mid-Norway’s local communities.

 Vi bruker informasjonskapsler (cookies) på nettsidene våre for at: